• Skip to primary navigation

 Best of all, by making this recipe for strawberry juice, you get to avoid preservatives and refined sugars found in store-bought versions while making the most of the flavor and nutrients of ripe, in-season berries!
 Refer to my list of optional add-ins for even more ways to boost the flavor.

-If you want to enjoy more simple fruity vegan drinks, you may also enjoy this simple banana milkshake (without ice cream) or a strawberry yogurt smoothie.
+If you want to enjoy more simple vegan drinks, you may also enjoy this simple coffee milkshake (without ice cream) or a banana beet smoothie.

 What Are Strawberry Juice Benefits?